Cesan/PlexObsOverlay/README.md

 - ⚠️ As the PlexObsOverlay relies on Plex Webhooks which is currently a Plex Pass only feature, you can only use it on Plex accounts which have a active Plex Pass subscription! ⚠️

 To use this first download the latest release on the [releases page](https://github.com/Cesan/PlexObsOverlay/releases) and put it where you want to run it.
 > Recommended to run either on the same machine as the Plex server or in the same local network as both the Plex server and OBS

+Also download and install the latest [.NET 7 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) if not installed already.

 Next set up the webhook on your plex account pointing to the address you are using this program on (e.g. `http://192.168.0.2:xxxx` where 'xxxx' is the port which defaults to 5727).
 > If you don't know how to set up a webhook on your plex account see this [article by plex](https://support.plex.tv/articles/115002267687-webhooks/)